Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children/teens are learning how to be in healthy relationships, which includes learning how to listen effectively.
+Children/teens are learning how to engage in healthy relationships through your loving interactions, which include learning how to listen effectively.
 Skill building takes intentional practice.
-Learning about developmental milestones can help a parent better understand what their child/teen is going through.
-Here are some examples:
+Learning about developmental milestones can help you better understand what your child is working hard to learn.

 - Twelve-year-olds are gaining confidence and leadership abilities.
 Listening to peers becomes more important.
 Disturbing news and social issues could preoccupy them more than ever with their growing social awareness.